MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 <tr class="even">
 <td align="left"><strong>User settings and data roaming across multiple Windows devices</td>
 <td align="left">User and app settings roam across all devices activated with the same personal identity through OneDrive.</td>
 <td align="left">If the device is activated with an MSA, then adds an Azure AD account, user an app settings roam.
-If you add your MSA to an Azure AD- joined device, this will not be the case.
+If you add your MSA to an Azure AD-joined device, this is not the case.
 Microsoft is investigating Enterprise roaming for a future release.</td>
 </tr>
 <tr class="even">
 <td align="left"><strong>Level of control</strong></td>